mercycheeky/Craig-list-vehicles_Lux/README.md

 # Craig-list-vehicles_Lux   (Time Series Model)
 ## Task
-The project involves transforming the provided record-level dataset into  Time series model.
+The project involves transforming the provided record-level dataset into a Time series model.
 The main objective of this model is to gain insights into the temporal patterns of vehicle listings, with a particular emphasis on conducting an inventory analysis overtime, segmented by regions.
 For instance, the model should facilitate the creation of a time series chart that represents the number of vehicles available overtime, filtered by specific criteria such as region, vehicle type e.t.c.
 This will aid in understanding regional demand-supply dynamics, seasonal trends and other relevant insights.